GhostOps77/click-repl/docs/source/intro.rst

-``click-repl`` is an extension for the `click <https://click.palletsprojects.com/en/>`_ module, designed to integrate a REPL (Read-Eval-Print-Loop) within your click application, by using `python-prompt-toolkit <https://github.com/prompt-toolkit/python-prompt-toolkit>`_ as it's backend.
-This module allows for seamless interaction with your CLI commands with auto-completion features in your shell environment, while offering a platform to execute shell commands, without the necessity to tweak your ``.bashrc`` or ``.ps1`` configuration files.
+click-repl is an extension for the `click <https://click.palletsprojects.com/en/>`_ module, designed to integrate a REPL (Read-Eval-Print-Loop) within your click application.
+It achieves this by utilizing `python-prompt-toolkit <https://python-prompt-toolkit.readthedocs.io/en/master/>`_ as its backend.
+This module enables seamless interaction with your CLI commands, providing auto-completion features in your shell environment, and offering a platform to execute shell commands without the need to tweak your ``.bashrc`` or ``.ps1`` configuration files.

 All customizations can be conveniently handled using pure Python code.

 Installation
 ============

-Installation is done via pip:
+You can install click-repl via pip:

 .. code-block:: shell